 The debate between HTML5 development and native app development is similar to the debate between off-the-shelf and custom software.
 Both have their ideal use cases, and both have their caveats to be aware of.

 One data point that may clear up the debate rests with what app developers prefer.
 Out of all the mobile apps developed, 67% have been built on native platforms with just 17% built with HTML5.
 Developers by far prefer building native mobile apps.

 Here are the native programming languages mobile developers rely on:

 Users also spend about 87% of their total time on mobile devices interacting with native apps.
 One main reason for this statistic can rest in the familiar UI design of native apps.
 Native apps usually mimic the design aesthetic and user experience of either the Android, iOS or Windows 8 operating system.

-Prior to deciding on a development method, it is crucial to assess the audience.
+Prior to deciding on an app development method, it is crucial to assess the audience.
 Determine which segment of users are using specific device types and decide from there.

-High profile mobile apps are even serving as the foundation for billion dollar companies (i.e. Instagram, Waze, and Snapchat).
-While there is much enthusiasm towards mobile the first choice a brand or individual must make prior to development is the choice between HTML5 and Native.
+High profile mobile apps are serving as the foundation for billion dollar companies (i.e. Instagram, Waze, and Snapchat).
+While there is much enthusiasm towards mobile, the first choice a brand or individual must make prior to app development is the choice between HTML5 and Native apps.